mathieu-benoit/mathieu-benoit.github.io/content/posts/2020/12/k8s-ctf.md

 - don't use privileged pod to prevent running as root and avoiding attacker installing tools in there
 - don't mount the serviceaccount in your pod if you don't need it
 - setup networking policies to restrict to the least minimum ingress and egress rules for your pods
+- setup proper resources limits on your deployments could prevent more activities with unusual `cpu` and `memory` usage

 Now you could deploy the same `ubuntu` container but with more security features, illustrated below, and from there, you could try again the above commands from an attacker perspective (tl,dr their live will be more complicated ;)):
 ```